pfcooley/asoug-test/docs/source/Phases of Integration.rst

         * What frequency band(s) are used?
         * What link type(s) are used (Transmit, Receive, or Both)?
         * What are the signal characteristics?
 I.e. modulation(s), data rate(s), polarization(s)
+        * How will the data be deliverd (real time and/or store & forward)
+        * What baseband equipment wil lbe used?
+Is header translation required?
+        * What property overrides must be applied?
+        * Is customer post processing required?
+        * What is the data delivery destination?
+(ATLAS S3 or push to customer server)
       - :doc:`Partner Communications`
       - ATLAS
+    * - 1.2
+      - | For each Mode of Operation, ATLAS needs representative **Downlink** Data File(s)

+        | This file will be used to validate telemetry output from the modem through the FPS.
+It can be
+        | with any header format (Cortex, Amergint, RT Logic) as long as we have a description of the header
+        | format available (Either supplied by the Customer or available to ATLAS)
+      -
+      - Customer

 .. _Phase 2 - API Integration: